 The Halloween season is best known for nightmare-inducing horror films, but there are frightening TV shows worth watching too.
-With the TV horror genre on the rise, you can now scare yourself on a weekly basis—or binge-watch a scary series in a weekend.
+With the TV horror genre on the rise, you can now either scare yourself on a weekly basis or binge-watch a whole series over a weekend.

 1. American Horror Story